 Bonsai Kitten Hoax Site Horrifies Animal Lovers

-Outraged animal lovers around the world are filling their friends’ inboxes with e-mails decrying the Bonsai Kitten, a web site that offers to sell custom-shaped cats.
+For a stretch of time in the early 2000s, outraged animal lovers around the world filled their friends’ inboxes with e-mails decrying the Bonsai Kitten, a website allegedly selling custom-shaped cats.

-Inspired by bonsai plants, the web site claims that kittens are raised inside specially-designed glass bottles while their bones are still young and malleable.
-After months of “shaping”, the final cat is contorted beyond belief and available for sale to upscale clientele around the world.
+Inspired by bonsai plants, the website claimed its kittens were raised inside specially-designed glass bottles while their bones are still young and malleable.
+After months of “shaping”, the cats were contorted beyond belief and made available for sale.

 But it’s all a joke.
-A cruel joke to be sure, but it is definitely a joke.
+A cruel joke to be sure, but definitely a joke.

 This version was collected on Jul 22, 2001: